Ankur2606/Neon-Canvanies/README.md

 ### Our Deployment Plan:

-1.  **Containerization**: Each AI model is served by a standardized FastAPI application, which is packaged into a single, reusable Docker image.
-This image is built to be configurable at runtime via environment variables.
+1.  **Containerization**: We define two core services for our deployment: a `frontend` service for our Next.js application and a `triton-server` service to host our AI models.
+2.  **Efficient Model Serving with Triton**: Instead of running a separate container for each AI model, we use the **NVIDIA Triton Inference Server**.
+This is a highly efficient, production-grade solution that allows us to serve all three of our models (`sketch-to-image`, `text-to-image`, `image-editor`) from a single, powerful GPU instance.
+The Triton container is configured at startup to download all required models directly from Hugging Face.
-2.  **SDL Configuration**: We use a `deploy.yaml` file with Akash's Stack Definition Language (SDL) to define our deployment.
+3.  **SDL Configuration**: We use a `deploy.yaml` file with Akash's Stack Definition Language (SDL) to define our entire deployment.
 This file specifies:
     *   The `frontend` service running our Next.js app.
-    *   Multiple AI services (`text-to-image`, `image-editor`, etc.), each using the same custom Docker image but configured with a different `MODEL_ID` environment variable.
-    *   Resource requirements for each service, including powerful GPU instances for the AI models.
-    *   Secure networking rules, exposing only the frontend to the public internet while allowing it to communicate with the backend AI services.
+    *   The `triton-server` service, which uses a standard NVIDIA container image.
+Its startup `command` handles the setup and downloads all the necessary models.
+    *   **Resource Requirements**: The SDL defines compute profiles, including a powerful `ai_models_gpu` profile that requests a high-performance NVIDIA A100 GPU, along with sufficient CPU, RAM, and storage to handle all models.
+    *   **Secure Networking**: The `frontend` is exposed globally so users can access the app.
+The `triton-server` is only exposed internally to the `frontend` service, ensuring secure and direct communication between the application and the AI models without exposing the model server to the public internet.
-3.  **Decentralized Deployment**: We will deploy our SDL file to the Akash marketplace, which will automatically match our application with providers on the network who meet our specified requirements.
-This ensures our application is running on a globally distributed and resilient infrastructure.
+4.  **Decentralized Deployment**: By submitting our `deploy.yaml` to the Akash marketplace, we find a provider on the decentralized network that meets our specific hardware and pricing requirements.
+This ensures our application runs on a globally distributed and resilient infrastructure.

-By building on Akash, we are not only creating an innovative tool but also contributing to the vision of a more open, free, and decentralized internet.
+By building on Akash and using professional-grade tools like Triton, we are not only creating an innovative application but also demonstrating a viable, cost-effective path for deploying complex AI workloads on the decentralized cloud.